 5.00.
 Then click the m/s link next to this box to open two menus.
 Click the second menu and change it to meters per minute.

-- Check the Power and Free checkbox.
+- Check the Fixed Interval Movement (Power and Free) checkbox.
 Leave the other settings at their default.

 Width box, type

-- In the Side Skirt group, click the arrow next to the Color box and select the orange color.
+- Under the Side Skirt section, click on the Side Skirt Color drop down and select the orange color.

-- Click the OK button and confirm that the new Conveyor Type is listed in the Toolbox.
+- Click the OK button and to close the window.

 When you're finished, your model should look approximately like the following image: